Cookies on Schiphol.nl

 Our terminals are the buildings where you arrive or depart from Schiphol – and they’re where you will find an indoor Airport Park.
 Yes, really!
 You can hear calming birdsong, while walking among plants and trees.
 There is even a 130-year-old tree here, which was given a second life in its new home.
 If you want to charge your phone or tablet, you can do so with pedal power on the bikes – that way, you can charge your own batteries again in the most sustainable way possible.
 You can also go outside to watch planes take off and land at our airport.
 Where to find it: after security, Lounge 1, the second floor above the D-Pier

 Aircraft comes in all shapes and sizes.
 At Schiphol, you can see a lot of planes take-off and land every single day.
 That makes planespotting a fun activity at our airport.
 To see the planes, you don’t even have to be flying, but just visit Schiphol for a day to watch them.
 For example, you can visit our free Panorama Terrace, where you’ll have perfect views of the platforms and planes.
 You could even jump aboard the KLM Fokker 100 on display here, then get behind the wheel and feel like pilot.
+(The Panorama Terrace is closed right now for renovations and will reopen during the summer of 2019.)
 If you prefer to see the aircraft closer to our runways, you can visit our spotter spots along the Buitenveldert or Polderbaan runways.
 Don’t forget to bring your camera so you can film or take photos of the planes!